googleapis/google-api-nodejs-client/README.md

 ```

 ### HTTP/2
-This library has **experimental** support for [HTTP/2](https://developers.google.com/web/fundamentals/performance/http2).
-This support is experimental, and should not be used in production.
-To enable it for testing purposes, use the `http2` option anywhere request parameters are accepted:
+This library has support for [HTTP/2](https://developers.google.com/web/fundamentals/performance/http2).
+This support is well-tested and suitable for use in production.
+To enable it, use the `http2` option anywhere request parameters are accepted:

 ```js
 const {google} = require('googleapis');